AndersonEnergyLab-Cornell/andersonenergylab-cornell.github.io/_posts/2023-06-01-ElnazTAMU.md

 ---
-title: "Congratulations to Elnaz on her new tenure-track position at Texas A&M University!"
+title: "Congratulations to Dr. Elnaz Kabir on her new tenure-track position at Texas A&M University!"
 author: Lindsay Anderson
 tags: news
 category: jobs